mi-alkhamis/wordpress-stack/README.md

 ### Prerequisites:

   1. Kubernetes 1.21+ must be installed.
-  2. Kubernetes should support ingress service type
+  2. Kubernetes should support LoadBalancer type
   3. OpenSSL to create self-signed certificates.